VivyTeam/krypt-web/CONTRIBUTING.md

 Fork this repository to your own GitHub account and then clone it to your local device.

 1. Install the dependencies: `npm i`
-2. Run test to identify code changes `npm test:watch`
+2. Run test and identify code changes `npm test:watch`

 ## Pull Request Process